 Japanese Egg Drop Soup (Kakitamajiru)

-- Once it starts to boil, add the sliced spring onion and turn down the heat to low.
+- Once it starts to boil, add 30 g green onion(s) and reduce the heat to simmer.

 - Drizzle the slurry into the broth and mix.

-- Pour into serving bowls and sprinkle with spring onion(green part) and shichimi (optional).
+- Pour into serving bowls and sprinkle with 1 tbsp green onion(s) and Japanese chili powder (optional).